ankor-ai/Algorithms/Multi-Armed-Bandit-Problem/README.md

 #### The mathematical justificiation behind UCB

-This [_blog_](http://banditalgs.com/2016/09/18/the-upper-confidence-bound-algorithm/) provides a good mathematical explanation of the
+This [_blog_](http://banditalgs.com/2016/09/18/the-upper-confidence-bound-algorithm/) provides a good mathematical explanation of the upper confidence term which has this nice property to decrease over time.

+When we run the UCB algorithm, we found the following frequency of selecting ads as follows:

 <p align="center">
   <img src="./images/UCB.png">
 </p>

+As you can notice, the best ad to selected found by the algorithm is 4.

 ### Thompson Sampling

+Thompson sampling is another popular algorithm to solve the multi-armed problem.

 <p align="center">
   <img src="./images/Thompson_Sampling.png">